 Databases first started as flat-file hierarchical systems that provided digital storage for simple information gathering.
 In due course of time, databases incorporated and leveraged a relational model that allowed more complex ways of gathering data by relating information from multiple databases.

 A database also is recursive, meaning that if you want to go back to repeat a task on a record and modify or delete it and if you have the authority to do so, then you can do it.
-Often, admins remove old records from a database that are backed up already or have been deemed as containing obsolete and useless information.
+Admins often remove old records from a database that are backed up or have been deemed as containing obsolete and useless information.

 Get 100% Hike!